alibaba/arthas/README.md

 #### Thread

-See who is eating your cpu (ranked by top cpu usage) and what is going on there in one glance:
+See what is eating your cpu (ranked by top cpu usage) and what is going on there in one glance:

 ```
 $ thread -n 3